 The webbing straps on this lid are very thin and supple but showed no signs of abrasion during testing.
 The adjustment dial proved to be trouble-free, and we had no problems with the chinstrap buckle.
 We also have to mention the padding, which shows no sign of deterioration or compaction, despite lots of use from the test team.
 This model is a step above many other competitors when it comes to durability, particularly amongst the low- to mid-priced options we tested.

-With a $150 retail price, the Airnet provides tremendous value for the right user, as it packed full of features and performs highly in many of our rating categories.
+With a surprisingly reasonable price, the Airnet provides tremendous value for the right user, as it packed full of features and performs highly in many of our rating categories.
 While other less expensive models perform similarly, there are also many pricier models that this one beats handily.
 With solid ratings across the board and a reasonable price, many riders would be happy with this helmet.

 The Specialized Airnet is an affordable helmet that performs well above its price point.
 It has a built-in MIPS liner, impressive ventilation, and boasts some innovative features like sunglass grippers and an optional soft visor that are not found on any other model in its price range.
 Its performance-to-value ratio is among the best in our lineup.